jwjoel/PicHostify/docs/README.md

 - **Image Compression:** Built-in efficient compression algorithm with automatic compression before uploading.
 - **Dark Mode:** A more comfortable viewing experience at night.
 - **Image Watermarks:** Configure for added image protection.
+## :heart: Acknowledgement

+We would like to express our deepest gratitude to the original project, [PicX](https://github.com/XPoet/picx), and its [author](https://github.com/XPoet).
+Their work has laid a solid foundation for PicHostify and inspired our efforts.
+If you're interested in a web version of PicHostify, we highly recommend visiting the original PicX project.

 ## :speech_balloon: Feedback